-The library subscribes to many specialist resources such as digital maps;

-  company and legal information; research literature databases; journals and more.
+The library provides access to c.850,000 books and c.80,000 journals in addition to many specialist resources such as digital maps; company and legal information; research literature databases and more.

-  The library can usually obtain a particular book, journal article or conference

-  proceeding that isn't in our collection from the British Library as an

-  inter-library loan (ILL).
-There is currently no charge to you for this service

-  but please bear in mind that it is an expensive service to maintain so please

-  only request items essential to your research.
-(Requests for material that we

-  have in stock will not be fulfilled).
+The library can usually obtain a particular book, journal article or conference proceeding that isn't in our collection from the British Library as an inter-library loan (ILL).
+There is currently no charge to you for this service but please bear in mind that it is an expensive service to maintain so please only request items essential to your research.
+(Requests for material that we have in stock will not be fulfilled).

 For further information on how to place an Inter Library Loan via Primo including setting up a British Library On Demand account, charges for print loans and the Library's ILL policy, see our comprehensive guidance:

 Open Access refers to legally accessible, free of charge access to published research outputs.
 The journal articles we view through Primo or Web of Science or the majority of those that open full text through from Google Scholar are due the Library paying an annual subscription payment to the publisher.
 Public money is used to fund research grants and there is now a growing Open Access movement to ensure that the public can also access the outputs of these grants without additional charge.

 Below are some Open Access search engines and browser add on tools that will hunt for legal openly accessible versions of full text of articles e.g. within institution repositories.
 Simply look for articles in your usual way and, when you find an article you wish to view, the browser tools will pop up on your screen indicating if free full text has been found elsewhere.

 These are ideal tools to use in conjunction with the Library's full text subscriptions and before placing an Inter Library Loan.
 (Sometimes the Open Access of the article will look different - this is due to copyright.
 See the Library's open access publishing guide for more information).

 Add the following browser extensions to your desktop: